-2. “Happy Birthday to You” is often categorized as a secular folk song, passed down through oral rendition between generations.
+2. “Happy Birthday to You” is often categorized as a secular folk song, passed between generations by tradition.
 But unlike most folk songs, “Happy Birthday to You” has a known origin and is sung into adulthood.

-4. “Happy Birthday to You” is has been translated into at least 18 different languages, including Arabic, Basque, Catalan, Dutch, Finnish, French, German, Hebrew, Indonesian, Irish, Italian, Korean, Lithuanian, Mandarin Chinese, Norwegian, Portuguese, Spanish, and Tagalog.
+4. “Happy Birthday to You” is has been translated into at least 18 different languages.
+The list includes Arabic, Dutch, French, German, Hebrew, Indonesian, Irish, Italian, Korean, Lithuanian, Mandarin Chinese, Norwegian, Portuguese, Spanish, and Tagalog.

-5. Just like in English, there are even “Happy Birthday to You” spoof songs in other languages, like German, which has a popular gibberish variation!
+5. Just like in English, there are even “Happy Birthday to You” spoof songs in other languages.
+That includes German, which has a popular gibberish variation!

 “Happy birthday to you,